mohammad-tahmasebi-ci/milestone-project/README.md

 <br />
 Social sites' icons were from the FontAwesome site.
 <br />
-Thanks to my mentor, Mitko Bachvarov, for providing helpful suggestions, feedback, and links to different guides, to assist me with this project.
+Thanks to my mentor, Mitko Bachvarov, for providing helpful suggestions, feedback, and links to different guides to assist with this project.
 <br />
 Thanks, also, to Miguel Ortega Logorreta, learning assistant, for the advice and guidance offered to assist with the project.
 <br />